University of Manchester: City Campus

-The site of the halls was previously occupied by many small streets whose names have been preserved in the names of the halls.
-Grove House is an older building that has been used by the university for many different purposes over the last sixty years.
-Its first occupants in 1951 were the Appointments Board and the Manchester University Press.
-The shops in Thorncliffe Place were part of the same plan and include banks and a convenience store.
+The site now occupied by the halls was previously a network of small streets, the names of which are preserved in those of the individual hall buildings.
+Grove House, an older property, has served the university in a variety of capacities over the past sixty years.
+Its first occupants, in 1951, were the Appointments Board and the Manchester University Press.
+The shops on Thorncliffe Place, which include banks and a convenience store, formed part of the same development scheme.

-Notable people associated with the halls include Friedrich Engels, whose residence is commemorated by a blue plaque on Aberdeen House; the physicist Brian Cox; and Irene Khan, Secretary General of Amnesty International.
+Notable figures associated with the halls include Friedrich Engels, whose residence is commemorated by a blue plaque on Aberdeen House; the physicist Brian Cox; and Irene Khan, the former Secretary General of Amnesty International.

-The former UMIST Campus has four halls of residence near to Sackville Street building (Weston, Lambert, Fairfield, and Wright Robinson).
-The Grosvenor Halls of Residence were demolished in 2015 to make way for a new engineering campus.
-Chandos Hall, a former residence, has been closed and demolished.
+The former UMIST Campus contains four halls of residence close to the Sackville Street Building: Weston, Lambert, Fairfield and Wright Robinson.
+The Grosvenor Halls of Residence were demolished in 2015 to clear the site for a new engineering campus.
+Chandos Hall, another former residence, has also been closed and demolished.

-Other residences include Vaughn House, once the home of the clergy serving the Church of the Holy Name, and George Kenyon Hall at University Place; Crawford House and Devonshire House adjacent to the Manchester Business School and Victoria Hall on Upper Brook Street.
+Other residences include Vaughn House, once the home of the clergy serving the Church of the Holy Name; George Kenyon Hall at University Place; Crawford House and Devonshire House, adjacent to the Manchester Business School; and Victoria Hall on Upper Brook Street.